Glazzes/reanimated2-animations/src/HealthMate/README.md

 ## WiThings HealthMate

 ### About
-This is animation it's my implementation of an old [William candillon's video](https://www.youtube.com/watch?v=AZPc-aeYkSY&t=478s), i foudn the idea interesting although i didn't watch it as i wanted to implement it by myself.
+This animation it's my implementation of an old [William candillon's video](https://www.youtube.com/watch?v=AZPc-aeYkSY&t=478s), i found the idea very interesting although i didn't watch the video as i wanted to implement it by myself (also it was implemented in reanimated 1 and RNGH 1 bakc then).

 ### Observations
 - Flatlist's contentOffset props do not seems to work at all